JeffLansing/spantreeorbits/index.md

-Each spanning tree of the tetrahedron has 3 edges, and the tetrahedron is self dual, so we will look for some more data pertinent to these two sets of 3 edges.
+Each spanning tree of the tetrahedron has 3 edges, and the tetrahedron is self dual, so we will look for some more data pertinent to these two sets of 3 edges (one set for the spanning trees of the tetrahedron, and the other for the spanning trees of the dual).
 We will use GAP for this.

 <div>
 <script src="https://sagecell.sagemath.org/static/embedded_sagecell.js" data-external="1"></script>